-I was recently asked if it was possible to embed organics into Crystal Clay and apply Nunn Design Resin.
+I was recently asked if it was possible to embed organics into Epoxy Clay and apply Nunn Design Resin.
 Well, YES!
 It is a great way to add a splash of color behind the organics.
 This is the 6th tutorial of our 12 Tutorials to Unwrap Your Creativity!

 Here is what you will learn in this tutorial:

 - How to mix and embed Epoxy Clay into Nunn Design Bezels

 - How to embed organics into Epoxy Clay

 - How to apply the Nunn Design Resin with success!

 - Dried and pressed flowers